 If you qualify for an MCA, here’s what typically happens.
 You will receive a lump sum cash advance from your lender, deposited straight into your business bank account.
 Every time your business makes a credit card sale, a percentage of that profit is automatically deducted and put towards paying off your advance.
 You’ll need to pay back your lender a percentage of your business’s daily credit card sales until the terms of the advance have been met.
 This is a fast and simple setup for most small business owners that can be much easier to secure and manage than a traditional business loan.

 So if you check your credit score and find out that you have low credit, remember that you still have ways to secure business financing while working on your credit score.
-A merchant cash advance can provide you with the cash flow your business needs so that you can focus on improving your credit score!
+There are a number of small business loan terms available, such as short-term loans and merchant cash advances.
+A merchant cash advance can provide you with the business cash flow you need so that you can focus on improving your credit score!